4. What does sustainability mean?

 Translated from: Konrad Adenauer Stiftung Nr.
 310/August 2018: Verantwortliche Umweltpolitik - ökologisch wirksam und sozial gerecht.

 © Paperboat | Shutterstock, Inc. [US] 2018 © BsWei | Shutterstock, Inc. [US] 2018

 The circular economy is one of the expedient concepts of sustainable economic activity, but is still far too little implemented today.

-In the circular economy, resource use, waste production, emissions and energy waste are minimised by slowing down, reducing, and closing energy and material cycles.
+In the circular economy, resource use, waste production, emissions and energy waste are minimised by closing energy and material cycles.